The Organizer #8 | Communications

 Different nonprofits have different analytics needs, but there are two tools that help most organizations.
 (Occasionally, in social impact work there are good reasons for not collecting analytics data.)

 First, you need something to collect and show you data.
-Google Analytics is the most common website analytics tool.
-It (or a similar service) could be right for you.
+Google Analytics is the most common website analytics tool, but there are similar tools like Matomo that you can use.

 How to learn from the people who use your website